serpean/merge-api/README.md

 # Merge-api
-> Adapter to return canonical information from different APIs.
+> Adapter that return canonical information from different APIs.

 Merge different leisure apps to get data with the same interface.
 Available APIs:
 - OMDB